How to administer Azure Cache for Redis

 The impact on client applications varies depending on which nodes that you reboot.

-- Master - When the master node is rebooted, Azure Cache for Redis fails over to the replica node and promotes it to master.
+- Master - When the primary node is rebooted, Azure Cache for Redis fails over to the replica node and promotes it to primary.
 During this failover, there may be a short interval in which connections may fail to the cache.

-- Slave - When the slave node is rebooted, there is typically no impact to cache clients.
+- Replica - When the replica node is rebooted, there is typically no impact to cache clients.

-- Both master and slave - When both cache nodes are rebooted, all data is lost in the cache and connections to the cache fail until the primary node comes back online.
+- Both primary and replica - When both cache nodes are rebooted, all data is lost in the cache and connections to the cache fail until the primary node comes back online.
 If you have configured data persistence, the most recent backup is restored when the cache comes back online, but any cache writes that occurred after the most recent backup are lost.

 - Nodes of a premium cache with clustering enabled - When you reboot one or more nodes of a premium cache with clustering enabled, the behavior for the selected nodes is the same as when you reboot the corresponding node or nodes of a non-clustered cache.